 Where is your American Express card accepted?

-There is a misconception in the UK that American Express is not widely accepted.
-In the past, this may have been a little closer to the truth — but not anymore.
+There is a misconception in the U.K. that American Express is not widely accepted.
+In the past, this may have been a little closer to the truth — but it is certainly not anymore.

 Why was this the case?

 Historically, American Express charged retailers higher rates when customers paid using Amex-issued cards.
-However, with the introduction of the European Union’s 0.3% cap on interchange fees, which applies to some Amex cards, and moves like Amex’s Shop Small programme and the increasing desire of businesses to open themselves up to spending from all customers, more and more places accept Amex.
+However, with the introduction of the European Union’s 0.3% cap on interchange fees many years ago, which applies to some Amex cards, and moves like Amex’s Shop Small programme and the increasing desire of businesses to open themselves up to spending from all customers, more and more places accept Amex.

-Here are some of the key places where you can (almost) always use an Amex.
+There are now more than 35,000 U.K. retailers that accept payment by an American Express card.
+Here are some of the key places.
 Note that these are the places where you are most are likely spend the majority of your money:

 Featured image by Isabelle Raphael/The Points Guy